chromium/chromium/tools/perf/README.md

 ## Creating New Tests (stories)

 [This document](https://chromium.googlesource.com/catapult.git/+/HEAD/telemetry)
-provides an oveview of how tests are structured and some of the underlying technologies.
+provides an overview of how tests are structured and some of the underlying technologies.
 After reading that doc, figure out if your story fits into an existing benchmark by checking [here](https://goto.google.com/chrome-benchmarking-sheet) (or